Ismail Gulgee

 Ismail Gulgee; 25 October 1926 - 16 December 2007), also known simply as Gulgee, was a Pakistani painter.

 Born in Peshawar, he received his early education at Lawrence College before attending Aligarh University, Columbia University, and Harvard University for higher education.
 He started off painting portraits before turning to abstract art, basing his works on Islamic calligraphy.
-He gained international acclaim, and was commissioned to paint several leaders, including US Presidents Jimmy Carter and George H. W. Bush, the Shah of Iran, King Hussein of Jordan, King Faisal of Saudi Arabia, and Pakistani leaders Zulifqar Ali Bhutto and General Ayub Khan.
+He gained international acclaim, and was commissioned to paint several leaders, including US Presidents Jimmy Carter and George H. W. Bush, the Shah of Iran, King Hussein of Jordan, King Faisal of Saudi Arabia, and Pakistani leaders Zulifqar Ali Bhutto and President Ayub Khan.

 On 19 December 2007, he was found murdered at his house with his wife and maid.
 After a lengthy investigation, his driver and servant were convicted and given life sentences on 23 May 2017.

 Early life and education

 Gulgee was born on 25 October 1926 at Karimpura locality in Peshawar, Pakistan.
 For his education, he went to Lawrence College Murree and then to Aligarh University to study civil engineering.
 Then he went to the United States to continue his higher education.
 While he was an engineering student at Columbia University, he started to paint.
 Later, Gulgee also studied at Harvard University.